Biodiesel Related Links

 The Clean Fuels Development Coalition (CFDC) is a not-for-profit organization that actively supports the development and production of fuels that can reduce air pollution and lessen dependence on imported oil.
 CFDC supports the development of a national energy strategy, passage of clean fuel legislation and regulations, and the fostering of new fuel technologies and manufacturing processes.

-DAR PRO Solutions processes used oil, fats and trap materials from restaurants and supermarkets into biofuel, biodiesel and renewable diesel, as well as nutritional ingredients for livestock feed and pet food, and other products.
+DAR PRO Solutions processes used oil, fats, and grease trap materials from restaurants and supermarkets into biofuel, biodiesel, and renewable diesel, as well as nutritional ingredients for livestock feed, pet food, and other products.

 EIA is a statistical agency of DOE.
 It provides policy-independent data, forecasts, and analyses to promote sound policy making, efficient markets, and public understanding regarding energy and its interaction with the economy and the environment, as well as alternative fuel production and use.